So you’re asking yourself the question ‘How do I use Seagate Backup Plus on Mac?’

 And the cable comes with different plugs at the end of the cable.
 And support different USB speed standards.

 The cable for the Seagate Backup Plus drive is a USB 3.0 cable.
 You’ll find a type A connection on the end that goes into your Mac.

 And a type B Micro USB on the end that goes into the Backup Plus drive.

 Seagate Backup Plus Connection to your Mac

 Switch on your Mac and log in.

-Then plug the end of the Backup Plus’s USB cable for the drive into the external hard drive before you plug the cable into your Mac.
+Plug the end of the Backup Plus’s USB cable for the drive into your Seagate backup Plus.

 Here is the end for your Seagate Backup Plus drive.